 More precisely, it is what we call a Knowledge Graph System: a piece of software that allows to model complex problems, made of several components:

 Data layer.
 A data storage component that allows to store and efficiently access your data.
 A database.
 In order to be able to store highly interconnected data at a scale, Grakn uses a graph database, but that is just because it happens to be the best tool for the job.
 As you will see, Grakn is a much more than a graph database.
 And much more than a relational database for all that matters.
 That is why we call Grakn a knowledge graph.

 Data model.
 A knowledge representation object model (our Schema model) that allows to describe your knowledge of the domain and store it together with the data.
 In simpler words, this helps giving structure to your data.

 Reasoning.
 An inference engine, that allows to gain new knowledge that is not explicitly in your data and obtain more intelligent answers to your questions.

 User interfaces.
-A set of user interfaces that allow to access and interact with your knowledge base both graphically and programmatically and make it easy to extend and build applications on top of Grakn.
+A set of user interfaces that allow to access and interact with your knowledge graph both graphically and programmatically and make it easy to extend and build applications on top of Grakn.

 On top of that, Grakn adds

 Powerful distributed graph analytics that allow to effortlessly perform graph data analysis at scale.